 Ask, Ask, Ask

-8 I tell you, although he will not get up and give it to him because he is his friend, yet because of his persistence, he will get up and give him as many as he needs.
+8 I tell you, although he will not get up and give it to him, because he is his friend and because of his persistence, he will get up and give him as much as he needs.

 9 “I tell you, keep asking, and it will be given you.
 Keep seeking, and you will find.
 Keep knocking, and it will be opened to you.
 10 For everyone who asks receives.
 He who seeks finds.
 To him who knocks it will be opened.

 11 “Which of you fathers, if your son asks for bread, will give him a stone?
-Or if he asks for a fish, he won’t give him a snake instead of a fish, will he?
-12 Or if he asks for an egg, he won’t give him a scorpion, will he?
+Or if he asks for a fish, would he give him a snake instead of a fish?
+12 Or if he asks for an egg, would he give him a scorpion?
 13 If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask him?”

 For the Chief Musician.
 On stringed instruments.
 A Psalm by Asaph.
 A song.